By Hank Hanegraaff

 Furthermore, credible scholars look for a reliable core set of facts in order to validate historical accounts.
-In this case, liberal and conservative scholars alike agree that the body of Jesus was buried in the tomb of Joseph of Arimathea.
+In this case, liberal and conservative scholars alike agree, for instance, that the body of Jesus was buried in the tomb of Joseph of Arimathea.
 As a member of the Jewish court that convicted Jesus, Joseph is unlikely to be Christian fiction.
-Additionally, when we consider the role of women in first-century Jewish society, what is remarkable is that the empty tomb accounts would feature females as heroes of the story.
+Additionally, when we consider the role of women in first-century Jewish society, it is remark- able that the empty tomb accounts would feature females as heroes in the story.
 This demonstrates that the gospel writers factually recorded what happened even if it was culturally embarrassing.

-Finally, if each of the gospel writers presented secondary details in exactly the same manner, critics would dismiss their accounts on the basis of collusion.
+Finally, if each of the gospel writers presented exactly the same secondary details in exactly the same manner, critics would dismiss their accounts on the basis of collusion.
 Instead, the Gospels provide unique yet mutually consistent perspectives on the events surrounding the empty tomb.

 The principles above not only resolve the circumstances in the case at hand but all supposed contradictions highlighted by Peter Jennings in The Search for Jesus.
 We can safely conclude that far from being contradictory, the gospel accounts are clearly complementary; a consensus of credible scholars considers the core set of facts presented by the gospel writers to be authentic and reliable; and the unique perspectives provided by Matthew, Mark, Luke, and John preclude the possibility of collusion.

 Then Peter, turning around, saw the disciple whom Jesus loved following, who also had leaned on His breast at the supper, and said, “Lord, who is the one who betrays You?” . . .
 This is the disciple who testifies of these things, and wrote these things; and we know that his testimony is true.